CasperOng/FrameExtractionTool/README.md

 ## Installation

+**Note**: Since this project doesn't have an Apple Developer Program membership, the app is not available on the App Store and cannot be code signed for general distribution.

-### Option 1: Build from Source
+### Option 1: Build from Source (Recommended)
 1. Clone this repository
 2. Open `FrameExtractionTool.xcodeproj` in Xcode
+3. Connect your iOS device or use the simulator
-3. Build and run on your device
+4. Build and run directly from Xcode

-### Option 2: IPA Installation
+### Option 2: Unsigned IPA Installation
-*For advanced users with developer tools or enterprise deployment*
+*For advanced users with development tools*
+- Download unsigned IPA files from GitHub Actions or CodeMagic CI/CD builds
+- Install using development tools like Xcode, iOS App Installer, or enterprise deployment methods
+- **Note**: Unsigned apps have limitations and may require re-installation periodically

+### Option 3: Fork and Sign Yourself
+If you have an Apple Developer Program membership:
+1. Fork this repository
+2. Update the bundle identifier in the project settings
+3. Configure code signing with your developer certificate
+4. Build and distribute as needed

 ## How to Use